gelguy/wilder.nvim/README.md

       \ ])
 ```

-`ryanoasis/vim-devicons` is required.
-Note: the API is experimental and subject to change.

 ## Customising the renderer

 By using `wilder#set_option('renderer', <renderer>)`, you are able to change how `wilder` draws the candidates.
 By default, `wilder` tries its best to look like the default wildmenu.